TNamdarian/saranamdarian/README.md

 ### User stories:
 1. As a new visitor, I want to easily navigate the site to find whether the designer the right fit for my needs.
-2. As a business/home owner, I would like to find whether the designer is trustworthy and reputable by seeing what the previous clients say about them
+2. As a business/home owner, I would like to find whether the designer is trustworthy and reputable by seeing what the previous clients say about them.
 3. As a new visitor, I would like to learn more about the designer’s vision, so I can get to know their background better.
 I would also like to know the reasons how this designer stands out of the crowd.
-4. As a potential customer, I would always like to see what the previous clients say about this business.
-I would like to know if their needs and expectations were met to high standards.
-5. As a new visitor, I would like to know the designer’s process and approach to their clients and projects.
+4. As a new visitor, I would like to know the designer’s process and approach to their clients and projects.
 I would like to work with approachable designers and have a clear picture of what I should expect.
-6. As an interested client, I want to be able to contact the designer easily.
+5. As an interested client, I want to be able to contact the designer easily.
-7. As a potential client, I would like to learn more about the designers’ works and get validation via their history and presence in the social media.
+6. As a potential client, I would like to learn more about the designers’ works and get validation via their history and presence in the social media.
 It is more reassuring to trust businesses who have a solid follower base.
-8. As a returning visitor to the website, I want to be able to find the contact page easily to reach the designer.
+7. As a returning visitor to the website, I want to be able to find the contact page easily to reach the designer.

 ### Scope
 To achieve the strategic goals, I included the following features in the website: